Kray-G/kinx/docs/QuickReference.md

 }
 ```

-At the `when`, the condition is checked by the object pattern matching like declaration.
+At the `when`, the condition is checked by the object pattern matching like [declaration statement](#declaration-statement).
 For example, see below.

 ```javascript